 Strategies, KPIs & Overall Measurement of Success

 Once you’re familiar with the types of services and how they can increase internet-based revenue, it is vital to include some level of measurement.
 If just getting a simple B2B website design done, it could be as easy as you like it (but more importantly, your customers like it), and it delivers your brand message appropriately and on target.

 In most cases, no matter the strategy, it should increase revenues and profits.
 In order to accomplish this though, you need to work with your company to develop the correct metrics to track, and KPIs to watch.

 Bottom line: ‘You can’t improve what you don’t track’

 Just a Website Design vs. Ongoing Internet Marketing Support

 Another consideration that can impact design/development prices is to hire an agency, or internet marketing company to do continued support and marketing on your new website.
 A beautiful new website can be great at first, but without traffic and continued improvement, it’s the hot rod that sits in the garage 90% of the time.

-A good internet marketing company will take the time to learn your business, needs and goals, to develop a support plan that makes sense to your business, and ultimately drive profits and revenues.
+A good internet marketing company will take the time to learn your business, needs, and goals, to develop a support plan that makes sense to your business, and ultimately drive profits and revenues.
 This can be vital if you don’t have the time or capacity to continue to add content, make updates and do the marketing yourself.
-They can also bring experience and expertise for your particular market to improve the results faster, i.e. they know what works.
+They can also bring experience and expertise to your particular market to improve the results faster, i.e. they know what works.

 Now, onto the prices.